Galaxy populations in protoclusters at cosmic noon: Formation histories of protocluster galaxies

 The different distributions of SFR and $\Mstar$ for CM galaxies are in line with the different UVLFs and LALFs in protocluster volumes (Figures~\ref{fig:LF_UV_Protoclusters}, \ref{fig:LF_LAE_Protoclusters}, and \ref{fig:UVLF_for_fornax_PC}).
 Our findings are in qualitative agreement with the expectation that deeper potential wells and higher merger rates of halos in dense protocluster environments favor the formation of massive galaxies while suppressing that of low-mass galaxies compared to the average field.

-\section{Formation Histories of Protocluster Galaxies}
+\section{Formation histories of protocluster galaxies}

 We now focus on the formation histories of C-Gals, i.e., galaxies that will end up as members of a massive cluster at $z=0$, in direct comparison with those of F-Gals.
 As a subset of C-Gals, we also examine the time evolution of C-LAEs.
 To do this, we use the main branch of the {\sc sublink} merger trees.
-For completeness, we only consider galaxies with $\Mstar \geq 10^9 \Msun$ identified at $z=4$, i.e., at the earliest snapshot we keep track of.
+For completeness, we only consider galaxies with $\Mstar \geq 10^9~\Msun$ identified at $z=4$, i.e., at the earliest snapshot we keep track of.
 We performed the same analysis on the galaxies identified at $z=2$ and $z=3$ and found no difference in the results that we believe would bias our results to more massive galaxies from $z=4$.

-In the left panels of Figure~\ref{fig:TNG300_100_comp_z4}, we show the evolution in SFR, $\Mstar$, specific SFR (${\rm sSFR}\equiv {\rm SFR}/\Mstar$), and $M_{200}$ with redshift for C-LAEs (green), C-Gals (purple), and F-Gals (gray), averaged over all galaxies in each TNG300 subsample.
-The lines show the median of the full data set.
-The shaded regions are the standard deviation of only star-forming galaxies at each snapshot.
+In Figure~\ref{fig:TNG300_100_comp_z4}, we show the evolution of SFR, $\Mstar$, specific SFR (${\rm sSFR}\equiv {\rm SFR}/\Mstar$), and $M_{200}$ with redshift for C-LAEs (green), C-Gals (purple), and F-Gals (gray), averaged over all galaxies in each TNG300 and TNG100 subsample.
+The first and third columns show the results for TNG300 only, with the errors calculated as the standard deviation, while the second and fourth columns show the comparison of TNG300 and TNG100.
+The shaded regions are the standard deviation of star-forming galaxies at each snapshot.
 This is because the moment a galaxy becomes quiescent, the SFR drops to zero, causing a broad uncertainty margin from the median value to zero.
-We only considered the star-forming galaxies for error analysis to properly catch the spread of galaxies as the overall cluster SFR (and sSFR) declines.
+We only consider the star-forming galaxies for error analysis to properly catch the spread of galaxies as the overall cluster SFR (and sSFR) declines.